michaldziwisz/sara/README.md

 - Ensure locale and vendor binaries are included (`MANIFEST.in`, `pyproject.toml`).
 - Build distributables with `python -m build`; the `sara` console entry starts the GUI.
 - GitHub Actions provides a **Windows Build** workflow that publishes a downloadable `.zip` (containing `dist/SARA`) on every push to `main` and on tagged releases.
+- The CI bundle includes NVDA controller DLLs and the Windows `bass.dll` so speech and optional BASS playback work out of the box.
 - For frozen Windows builds, bundle NVDA controller DLLs and optional BASS binaries alongside the executable.

 ### Roadmap highlights